Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Simulation

 In Fig.\,\ref{Path following control with and without MEC(C=230)}, when using the conventional method, the trajectory follows the target path closely, but the following error is relatively large.
 In contrast, the proposed method significantly reduces the following error.
-Specifically, in Fig.\,\ref{Following error(C=230)}, the red line shows a maximum following error of approximately $2.14$\,m, whereas the blue line shows a maximum following error of approximately $0.18$\,m.
+Specifically, in Fig.\,\ref{Following error(C=230)}, the red line shows a maximum following error of approximately $2.14$\,m, whereas the blue line shows a maximum following error of approximately $0.11$\,m.
 These results indicate that the application of MEC mitigates the effect of model mismatch.

+To provide further insight into the control behavior, the time histories of the steering angle $\delta(t)$ and the control input $u(t)$ for the case $C_M=200$, $C=230$ are shown in Fig.\,\ref{fig:steering1} and Fig.\,\ref{fig:input1}, respectively.
+In the conventional method, the control input does not account for the mismatch in steering resistance, resulting in an insufficient steering angle to follow curved sections of the path.
+In contrast, the proposed method generates a larger control input through MEC compensation, effectively correcting the steering angle to reduce the tracking error.
+Note that the vehicle velocity is constant at $v=3$\,m/s throughout all simulations.

 To quantitatively evaluate the robustness against parameter mismatch, the maximum following error is analyzed for various values of $C$.
-The relationship between the parameter ratio $C/C_{M}$ and the maximum following error is summarized in Tab.\,\ref{table:robustness1}.
+Here, the maximum following error refers to the peak value of $|z(t)|$ after the initial transient has settled, since the initial offset $z(0)=3$\,m is deliberately introduced to verify convergence and does not reflect steady-state tracking performance; specifically, the maximum is evaluated over the range $s_{r}\geq40$\,m.
+The relationship between the parameter ratio $C/C_{M}$ and the maximum following error is summarized in Table\,\ref{table:robustness1}.